Igor Corman: Education

 Igor Corman graduated from the Faculty of History of the State University of Chișinău, Moldova (1990) and then the Faculty of History of Al.I.Cuza University of Iași, Romania (1992).
-In the years 1992-1994 he completed doctoral studies at Al.I.Cuza University of Iași, Romania, and later, in 1994-1995, post-doctoral studies at Ludwig Maximilian University of Munich, Germany.
+In the years 1992-1994 he completed doctoral studies at Al.I.Cuza University of Iași, Romania, and later, in 1994–1995, post-doctoral studies at LMU Munich in Germany.

 In 1996, Igor Corman received his PhD in History.

 In 1997, Igor Corman continued his professional training at the George Marshall College in Garmisch-Partenkirchen, Germany, and in 2002 he lectured the peacekeeping courses at Newport in the United States.

 Career

 After graduating from the educational institutions, since 1995 Igor Corman has worked in the Ministry of Foreign Affairs of Moldova.
-Thus, between 1995-1997 he worked as secretary III, secretary II and secretary I in the Directorate for Policy Analysis and Planning of the Ministry.
+Thus, between 1995 and 1997 he worked as secretary III, secretary II and secretary I in the Directorate for Policy Analysis and Planning of the Ministry.
 During the period 1997-2001 he served as secretary III, secretary II, secretary I - responsible for political relations and charged with business in the Embassy of the Republic of Moldova in Germany.
-Between 2001-2003, he worked as Director of the General Department for Europe and North America at the Ministry of Foreign Affairs.
+Between 2001 and 2003, he worked as Director of the General Department for Europe and North America at the Ministry of Foreign Affairs.

-In the period 2004-2009, Igor Corman continued his diplomatic career as Ambassador of the Republic of Moldova to Germany, by joining the Kingdom of Denmark.
+In the period 2004–2009, Igor Corman continued his diplomatic career as Ambassador of the Republic of Moldova to Germany, by joining the Kingdom of Denmark.

 Since 29 July 2009 Igor Corman is deputy to the Parliament of the Republic of Moldova from the Democratic Party of Moldova and holds the post of President of the Foreign Policy and European Integration Commission.
 From 30 May 2013 until 29 December 2014 he was the President of the Parliament of the Republic of Moldova.
 On 15 October 2015 he announced at the parliamentary session that he was giving up his mandate and withdrawing from politics in order to get involved in a project with foreign investment.

 Besides Romanian and Russian, Igor Corman speaks fluently German and English.
 He is married and has two children.